-\subsection{Lagrangian formalism for spinning point particles}
+\subsubsection{Lagrangian formalism for spinning point particles}

 Some necessary material for constructing a Lagrangian for a spinning point particle in curved spacetime is presented here.
-The formalism is issued from early works~\cite{HRegge74, BIsrael75} and has also been developed in the context of the EFT approach~\cite{Po06}.
-Variants and alternatives (most importantly the associated Hamiltonian formalism) can be found in Refs.~\cite{SHS08b, St11rev, BarauRB09}.
-The formalism yields for the equations of motion of spinning particles and the equations of precession of the spins the classic results known in general relativity~\cite{Tulc1, Tulc2, Mathisson37, Papa51spin, CPapa51, Traut58, Dixon79}.
+The formalism is issued from early works by \cite{HRegge74, BIsrael75} and has also been developed in the context of the EFT approach by \cite{Po06}.
+Variants and alternatives (most importantly the associated Hamiltonian formalism) have been developed by \cite{SHS08b, St11rev, BarauRB09}.
+The formalism yields for the equations of motion of spinning particles and the equations of precession of the spins the classic results known in general relativity \citep{Tulc1, Tulc2, Mathisson37, Mathisson37repub, Papa51spin, CPapa51, Traut58, Dixon79}.